bombinisecurity/bombini/docs/design.md

 Detectors submit events to user space using ring buffer.
 Detectors use YAML config files for initialization.

+### Filters

+Filters are applied to eBPF events in order to decide will be event exposed to user space or not.
+A detailed description of the filtering can be found directly in the description of the corresponding detector.

 ### Monitor

 Monitor observes new low level events (messages) and extracts them from ring buffer.